Keith-Howard/PacMan/README.md

 To run this program
 - download the JavaScript, HTML and CSS files.
 - downloand the folder with the Pac Man pictures in it and keep it in the same directory as   the other files
-- I wrote, tested and ran the program using VS Code
+- I wrote, tested and ran the program using Microsoft VS Code

 # Road Map